Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Kazakhstan and from Toronto.
+I'm losing my edge to the kids from Dominican Republic and from Spokane.

 But I was there.